Physical Therapy Doctorate (D.P.T.)

 Doctor of Physical Therapy Program Requirements

-Applicants may contact the program for a transcript review for determination as to whether a course meets the prerequisite requirement or to determine if they qualify for the Early Admission process.
+Applicants may contact the program for a transcript review for determination as to whether a course meets the prerequisite requirement.

 A minimum overall GPA of 3.0 on a 4.0 scale must be earned on the prerequisites listed below.
 Last grade attained will be used for repeat prerequisite courses.
 Grades lower than “C” will not be accepted.
 Prerequisite courses older than 10 years will not be accepted.